 Alkanes is the first functional group that is taught in Organic Chemistry in the GCE H2 Chemistry syllabus.
 On first glance, it is a relatively easy topic with not much content as it only has one reaction which is free radical substitution.
 Most students would probably just memorize the free radical substitution mechanism and conclude their study for this chapter.
 But it is not so simple.
-Here is a sneak peek of the 3 commonly tested concepts in Alkanes that students will learn during their A Level Chemistry tuition with Ms Sim.
+Here is a sneak peek of the 3 commonly tested concepts in Alkanes that students will learn in our A Level Chemistry tuition.

 1) Number and Ratio of Different Types of Products Formed